 For example, if you have an American Express Platinum card, you will automatically receive gold status in the Starwood Preferred Guest (SPG) program.
 With SPG gold, you then can acquire Marriott gold status by linking your accounts though the hotels’ reciprocity program.

 To take things a step further, you could then use either your Marriott or SPG gold status to earn the same or comparable status with another hotel group offering a status match.

 If you want a higher level of status, your credit card benefits can help you achieve this with a little extra effort.

-Case in point: The Hilton Honors Ascend card from American Express gives you complimentary gold status as a new cardholder, but if you spend $40,000 in a single year, you’ll get upgraded to Hilton diamond – the top level of loyalty.
+Case in point: The Hilton Honors American Express Surpass® Card gives you complimentary gold status as a new cardholder, but if you spend $40,000 in a single year, you’ll get upgraded to Hilton diamond – the top level of loyalty.
 Leverage that when Hyatt has a status match offer, and you could join me for free breakfast in St. Kitts.
 If you get the new Hilton Honors Aspire card from American Express, you get complimentary diamond status.

 Timing-wise, it’s smart to look for a status match ahead of taking a trip where you’d be able to put the benefits to work.
 If I were planning a big trip to a Hilton resort, for example, it might be a good time to think about seeing if they have an offer to match my top-tier Hyatt status.
 Just note that you are limited to the number of times you can play this card (see details below).

 My favorite way to see which hotels and airlines are currently offering status matches is to use the online tool on statusmatcher.com.